haseebs/haseebs.github.io/_projects/garment.markdown

 a similarity measure that is invariant to domain-shift.

 ## **Demo**
-Upload any jpeg, jpg or png image of a clothing item **cropped/resized to 160x160** (Any larger size will yield inaccurate results) below and the model will retrieve visually similar images from among those currently stored in the gallery.
-The inference is performed by the model hosted on Google Cloud (CPU) and the results are obtained from the gallery of ~60k images I stored on Aws S3.
+Upload any jpeg, jpg or png image of a clothing item or press the get random image button and the model will retrieve visually similar images from among those currently stored in the gallery.
+The uploaded image will be resized to 160x160 using a box filter with equal weights before inference.
+The inference is performed by the model hosted on Google Cloud (CPU) and the results are obtained from the gallery of ~60k images I stored on AWS S3.

 <style>
 * {